Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Analyzing a possible mode change epoch of PSR J2145 0750

 \subsection{Eliminating systematics degenerate with mode change}

-The peak-ratio distribution reveals a single stable mode, well described by a Gaussian, and a distinct outlier corresponding to the epoch MJD 59468.
-The latter lies outside the Gaussian envelope and therefore raises the natural question of whether this deviation represents a genuine mode-change event or merely an artifact arising from observational systematics.
+The peak-ratio distribution reveals a single stable mode, \SC{i.e. the normal mode}, well described by a Gaussian, and a distinct outlier corresponding to the epoch MJD 59468.
+The latter lies outside the Gaussian envelope and therefore raises the natural question of whether \SC{it corresponds to an abnormal mode, representing} a genuine mode-change event or merely an artifact arising from \SC{propagation effects or} observational systematics.
 Potential sources of such artifacts include: inter-stellar dispersion, which can alter the pulse shape; inter-stellar scintillation, which modulates the pulsar signal across frequency channels and can affect the frequency-integrated profile (particularly relevant for J2145–0750, which exhibits strong frequency-dependent profile variations); polarization calibration errors or flips in polarization channels; and radiometer noise, which may distort the band shape or modify the root-mean-square (RMS) of the profile baseline.

 Each of these systematics has been carefully accounted for as follows.
 Dispersion effects are eliminated by using highly precise, epoch-wise DM estimates obtained with {\tt DMCalc} on dual-band observations.
-Scintillation is accounted for by inspecting subbanded profiles for the four epochs of interest, which averages out the variation in signal strength across frequency channels.
+Scintillation is accounted for by inspecting subbanded profiles for the four epochs of interest, which averages out the variation in signal strength across frequency channels \SC{constituting each of the subbands}.
 Band-shape equalization and phase bin collapsing suppress the impact of radiometer noise by reducing the RMS of the noise floor.
 The polarization calibration related systematics would be ineffective in our dataset since they are total intensity data rather than the full four Stokes parameter recordings.
 It is for this reason, however, an intrinsic profile change in polarized components would remain undetected in our data.
 Additionally, PSR J2145$-$0750 was at a separation angle of $\sim 160 \degree$ with the Sun, at the potential mode-changing epoch MJD 59468, thereby ruling out any solar origin for this outlier.
 Furthermore, we checked the observatory settings and the observatory logs for that epoch MJD 59468 -- we found no mention of any observatory related glitches or atmospheric events, that could have attributed to such a potential mode change; also the observatory settings for that day was the standard one used for InPTA observations.